peterhry/peterhrynkow.com/_posts/2019-07-13-why-frameworks.md

 categories: [javascript]
 ---

-Recently, I was asked why using a framework or library like React, Angular, or Vue.js is better than vanilla JavaScript.
-Some folks claim that [JavaScript frameworks are unnecessary](https://dev.to/gypsydave5/why-you-shouldnt-use-a-web-framework-3g24) and that [platform APIs are all you need](https://gomakethings.com/javascript-frameworks-are-better-for-accessibility-and-other-myths/) to build an application these days.
+Recently, I was asked why using a framework or library like React, Angular, or Vue.js is better for web apps than vanilla JavaScript.
+Some folks claim that [JavaScript frameworks are unnecessary](https://dev.to/gypsydave5/why-you-shouldnt-use-a-web-framework-3g24) and that [platform APIs are all you need](https://gomakethings.com/javascript-frameworks-are-better-for-accessibility-and-other-myths/) to build a web app these days.
 Here's why they're wrong:

 ### Frameworks and libraries provide battle-tested solutions to common problems